w-mcilhagga/indexedtensor/README.md

 # indexed tensor

-The `Tensor` class creates a subclass of numpy array which (ab)uses attribute lookup to define the axes of the tensor.
+The `ITensor` class is a subclass of `torch.Tensor` which (ab)uses attribute lookup to define the axes of the tensor.

 If `A` is a 3D tensor, then `A.ijk` is an **indexed tensor** which labels the three axes `i`, `j`, and `k` respectively.
 The number of letters in the index must match the number of axes in the tensor, except when double-underscores (dunders) are used. `A.i__` with a dunder says the first axis is